ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 maintained by Steve Saliman.

 ## News
+### Januart 25, 2020
+Added support for an undocumented ChangeSet attribute.
+The XML accepts an attribute named `logicalFilePath`.
+The actual ChangeSet property in the source code is named `filePath`.
+The Groovy DSL now supports both.
+The default is still to inherit the filePath from the DatabaseChangeLog.
+This resolves Issue
+#45.
+The bugs in Liquibase 3.7+ still remain as of Liquibase 3.8.5, so use those
+versions with care.

 ### September 21, 2019
 Version 2.1.0 of the Liquibase Groovy DSL has been released to support version 3.7+ of Liquibase, since it has a change that breaks older versions of the DSL.